Ryan Reynolds, Blake Lively matching up to $1M in donations to help displaced Ukrainians - NewsBreak

 Poland, Romania, the Czech Republic, and Slovakia are among those opening to refugees .
 Experts say some are expected to head to the U.S. as well.

-President Vladimir Putin ordered Russian nuclear forces put on high alert Sunday in response to what he called “aggressive statements” by leading NATO powers.Europe embraces Ukrainian refugees.
-But are they ready?
+President Vladimir Putin ordered Russian nuclear forces put on high alert Sunday in response to what he called “aggressive statements” by leading NATO powers.Texas Gov. wants to remove Russian products from stores

 The order means Putin wants Russia’s nuclear weapons prepared for increased readiness to launch and raises the threat that Moscow’s invasion of Ukraine and the West’s response to it could boil over into nuclear warfare.